iceman-95/Portfolio/README.md

 ---

 ## 👋 About Me

-I’m a mathematician, researcher, and software/data developer with 5+ years of hands-on programming experience.
-I specialise in building **production-ready applications** using **Python** for machine learning, data analysis, backend systems, and CLI tools.
-While Python is my main language, I also work with **JavaScript**.
+I’m a mathematician, researcher, and software/data enthusiast with 5+ years of hands-on programming experience.
+I specialise in building **production-ready applications** using **Python** for backend systems, machine learning prototypes, data analysis, and CLI tools.
+While Python is my primary language, I also work with **JavaScript**.

-In my academic research, I applied **advanced statistical and computational methods** to analyse complex datasets, build mathematical models, validate results through Python simulations, and present findings at conferences.
-These experiences directly translate to modern **data workflows**: data preprocessing, modelling, validation, and clear communication of insights.
+My academic research focused on **advanced mathematical modelling and rigorous problem-solving**, developing complex proofs, and tackling abstract theoretical challenges.
+These experiences strengthened my **analytical thinking, logical reasoning, and attention to detail**, which are highly relevant to modern **data workflows**: understanding structures, modeling relationships, and deriving insights.

-I use **Cursor**, Git, and modular architecture to keep code structured, testable, and clean—allowing me to focus on **logic, usability, and design** while automating repetitive parts.
-Beyond technical skills, I’m a **curious, collaborative, and motivated learner** who enjoys solving real-world problems through code and adapting quickly to new environments.
+I use **Cursor**, Git, and modular architecture to keep code structured, testable, and clean—allowing me to focus on **logic, usability, and design** while automating repetitive tasks.
+Beyond technical skills, I’m a **curious, collaborative, and motivated learner** who enjoys tackling challenging problems and adapting quickly to new environments.

 ---